oluwaseunola/instagramproject/README.md

  This is a tutorial project I've been working on that has really improved my programatic and logicial skills when coding iOS apps.
-It is essentially an instagram rebuilt and as been a lot of fun building so far.
+It is essentially an instagram rebuild and as been a lot of fun building so far.